-Please note that the latest version of the dimensioned drawing is available for download at www.mandiesel.com under 'Marine' → 'Low-Speed' → 'MC Engine Programme', choose engine type and click 'Download installation Drawings for...' the actual engine and turbocharger configuration.
-Select 'Engine outline' in the list of drawings available for download.
+Please note that the latest version of the dimensioned drawing is available for download at www.mandiesel.com under 'Marine' → 'Low Speed' → 'Installation Drawings'.
+First choose engine series, then engine type and select 'Outline drawing' for the actual number of cylinders and type of turbocharger installation in the list of drawings available for download.

-Space Requirement
+Space Requirements